miqraeng/simpleline/README.md

 Simpleline is a simple and lightweight tool to draw lines and arrows between two html elements.

-It was developed as a very lightweight alternative for [LeaderLine](https://github.com/anseki/leader-line) with a subset of the functions of LeaderLine.
+It was developed as a lightweight alternative for [LeaderLine](https://github.com/anseki/leader-line) with a subset of the functions of LeaderLine.

 SimpleLine does one thing and does it well: It draws arrows between two html elements.